jonschipp/ISLET/README.md

 zookeeper
 =========

-A container system for teaching Linux based software with minimal participation effort Students only need an SSH client.
+A container system for teaching Linux based software with minimal participation effort. <br>
+Students only need an SSH client.

 ## Installation